What are the benefits of participating in high school athletics?

 When do practices begin?

 The coaches will arrange practice times to meet the CIF guidelines and when facilities and coaching staff are available.
-Fall sports begin practice in August, winter in November, spring in February .
+In a traditional year, Fall sports begin practice in August, winter in November, spring in February .
 Contact the team coach for specific practice dates and times.
-We also offer a brochure with this information.

 Will my son/daughter receive course credit?